cloudevents/spec/primer.md

 - Selecting a single identity/access control system
 - Inclusion of protocol-level routing information
 - Event persistence processes
+- Mechanism for Authorization, Data Integrity and Confidentiality

 The CloudEvents spec will not include protocol-level routing information (e.g. a destination URL to which the event is being sent).
 This is a common suggestion